How to Purify Salt Water: 4 Methods That Work

 Remember, in survival scenarios, any hydration is a lifeline, but don’t expect this method to produce tons of water – unless you have plenty of stills set up or very large containers.

-Ideally, you’ll complement this method with other passive collection methods like wrapping a plastic bag over foliage to collect condensation.
+Ideally, you will complement this setup with other passive collection methods like wrapping a plastic bag over foliage to collect plant transpiration.

 The ‘Hole in the Ground’ Solar Distillation Technique